SS Clifton: Discovery

 Trotter started his search for Clifton in 1987.
 Almost 30 years later, in June 2016, he and his team logged the coordinates of an unknown wreck.
 He stated that they had been working on a project that involved two other wrecks.
 The team dived the unknown lost vessel in September 2016, and when the diver surfaced, he reported to Trotter that the unidentified vessel was "a whaleback".
 Trotter instantly told his crew that they might well have discovered Clifton, as it was the only as-yet-undiscovered whaleback to have been lost on Lake Huron.
 The senior diver wanted additional confirmation of this discovery before making it public.
 After deputizing several team members with action cameras, it was clear that the wreck was indeed a whaleback and was therefore Clifton.
 Trotter's divers further explored and video-documented the wreck, making nine dives in July–August 2017.
-Careful work was necessary, as the long-lost hull had been found approximately 100 miles (160 km) from where she had been last seen and was believed to have sunk.
+Careful work was necessary, as the long-lost hull had been found approximately 100 mi from where she had been last seen and was believed to have sunk.
 Trotter made the identification public in September 2017.
 The delay made it possible for the news to be formally released on September 21, 2017, the 93rd anniversary of the vessel's last surface sighting.
 Trotter said that the discovery was "a personal milestone" in a quest that he was fortunate enough to complete within his lifetime.

-Trotter told the press that Clifton propeller is intact and its rudder pointing straight.
+Trotter told the press that Cliftons propeller is intact and its rudder pointing straight.
 Both data points suggest the vessel was moving in a straight line when it sank.
 Now, "she lies heavily on her port side, [indicating] that she got caught broadside by a very large wave".
 These factors of the discovery tend to support the McCauley hypothesis of the sinking, as opposed to speculation that the vessel's self-unloading gear had broken its rigging and was swinging from side to side.
 The hull rests at a 45-degree angle to the lake bottom, consistent with being broadsided by a large wave.

-Victims

-The 26 members of the lost crew, in rank order with home town as listed by the Progress Steamship company, Cleveland, owners of the boat: